raspberrypilearning/sensing-space/lesson-2/lesson.md

 1. Exposure to both extremes of temperatures would kill a human pretty quickly.
 1. Explain that humans are only capable of living in temperatures ranging between 4 and 35 degrees for long periods of time, without taking special precautions (such as wearing **lots** of clothes or drinking **huge** volumes of water.
 1. Ask students what they think keeps the Earth from getting too hot or too cold.
-1. Explain that the Earth's atmosphere acts like a blanket around he Earth, keeping heat in on the dark side and reflecting some heat away on the light side.
+1. Explain that the Earth's atmosphere acts like a blanket around the Earth, keeping heat in on the dark side and reflecting some heat away on the light side.

 ## Main development